Still relying on spreadsheets and historical sales data for demand planning?

-Prior to artificial intelligence (AI), determining what customers wanted required a lot of conjecture.
-When it came to making important decisions like how much inventory to keep on hand or when to bring in new items, retailers had to rely on their instincts.
+Traditional demand forecasting methods often fall short in today’s fast-paced and unpredictable market.
+When it comes to making important decisions like how much inventory to keep on hand or when to bring in new items, retailers earlier relied on their instincts.
 It was not very accurate or precise, but it did the job.
-AI is here to solve all of your what-if questions.
-Demand forecasting with AI is much better!
+Even minor forecasting errors can cause major ripple effects across the supply chain.

 What is AI-Powered Demand Forecasting?